The Importance Of Customer Sentiment Analysis

 The outcome of this scenario is beneficial for both the customer and the brand.
 This positive outcome is the result of a successful customer sentiment analysis.

-The electronics brand is serious about listening to VoC and is alert across multiple channels of communication.
+The electronics brand is serious about listening to VoC and is alert across multiple communication channels.
 A sentiment analysis of Jean’s social media posts identified her anger and unhappiness.
 That’s why the brand prioritized her issue and offered her a solution that satisfied her.

 Also read: Deliver Human-Centered CX in a Tech-Powered World (eBook)